Clementina Aboagye ’25

 Hometown: Madison, Conn.

 With two physician parents, Josh was introduced to the world of medicine at a young age.
 His passion for biology coupled with his vision to use knowledge to improve the lives of others solidified his interest in the field.
 Josh envisions himself as a physician at an academic institution, working as a teacher and researcher while also caring for patients.
-Josh’s passion for teaching started at Colgate, where serves as a biology PLTL leader.
+Josh’s passion for teaching started at Colgate, where serves as a biology peer-led team learning leader.
 Outside the classroom, Josh competes and leads as a captain of the Division I Varsity Men’s Tennis Team and chairs the student-athlete Wellness Advocates.
 During the summer of 2023, Josh interned at the Interventional Oncology Lab at the Yale School of Medicine.
 There, he helped conduct a novel study investigating the immune response of liver tumors after immunotherapy and cryoablation in mice.
-Josh looks to continue developing his affinity for research, teaching, and patient care in medical school.
+Josh plans to continue developing his affinity for research, teaching, and patient care in medical school.

 Elizabeth Joffrey ’25